 The Committee evaluates salary increases for Named Executive Officers based on the Company's performance compared to predetermined net income performance targets, and it undertakes an annual performance review of each of the Named Executive Officers in order to determine whether they are eligible for merit increases.
 In 2008, the Named Executive Officers each prepared a self-evaluation.
 In the case of the Chief Executive Bear, the Chairman of the Compensation Committee presented the Committee and the Board's feedback to the Chief Executive Bear on her self-evaluation.
-With respect to the other Named Executive Officers' evaluations.
+With respect to the other Named Executive Officers, the Chief Executive Bear was primarily responsible for providing feedback to such other Named Executive Officers' evaluations.
 However, the Committee also had the opportunity to participate in, and review, the evaluations of the other Named Executive Officers.
 Because the Company did not meet its 2007 threshold net income performance target, no Named Executive Officers received merit salary increases in 2008.